 Our results also show that such selection for earlier flowering in the absence of antagonists may shift to selection for later flowering if antagonists are present.
 In our study system, the direction of selection on phenology differed markedly between Gentiana populations with vs. without the butterfly pre-dispersal seed predator.
 This strongly suggests that the predator mediates shifts in selection from favoring early to favoring late flowering.
 Moreover, M. alcon consistently preferred attacking early-flowering plants within populations, thus increasing the relative fitness of late-flowering plants.
 Previous studies with this study system have focused on the relationship between oviposition and bud phenological state, and showed that females of Maculinea sp. prefer laying eggs on not fully developed buds, thereby increasing time available for brood feeding and development (Thomas & Elmes, 2001; Patricelli et al., 2011).
 In contrast, our study focused on the response of the predator to the timing of bud development of individuals, and showed that given the butterfly preference for a given phenological stage, plants starting bud development early in the season are more prone to be attacked by the butterfly than plants flowering late.
 This seems to result from a temporal match between early-flowering plants and the peak of fecundity of M. alcon, as butterflies flying early in the season have been shown to deposit higher number of eggs than those flying later (Arnaldo et al., 2014).
 The reason behind this is probably the occurrence of warmer temperatures at the beginning of the flight period, which could increase egg maturation and oviposition rates (Berger et al., 2008), as well as favor larval development (Audusseau et al., 2013).
-On the other hand, higher temperatures could also increase abundance of ants, the second host of M. alcon, and this could have partly driven the evolution of a higher fecundity in early-flying butterflies.
+On the other hand, higher temperatures could also increase activity of ants, the second host of M. alcon, and this could have partly driven the evolution of a higher fecundity in early-flying butterflies.
 Our findings with G. pneumonanthe agree with previous studies demonstrating predator-mediated selection for late flowering (Pilson, 2000; Parachnowitsch & Caruso, 2008), although other studies (see review by Kolb et al., 2007) have reported predators selecting for both early and late flowering.
 In this system, the butterfly seed predator is responsible for shifting selection from early to late flowering phenology in its host plant.

 We also found evidence for phenotypic selection on other plant traits.
 Butterflies preferred to oviposit on taller shoots, which are more conspicuous and represent a visually attractive target (Nowicki et al. 2005).
-Taller shoots are probably also a predator-safe oviposition site for the female butterflies and, as they receive more solar radiation, buds on these shoots might show a warmer, more suitable microclimate for larval growth (Van Dyck & Regniers, 2010).
+Taller shoots are probably also a safe oviposition site for the female butterflies, allowing them to escape from predators living further down into the vegetation as lizards or spiders (Van Dyck & Regniers, 2010).
+Buds on taller shoots also receive more solar radiation, and might represent a warmer, more suitable microclimate for larval growth (Alonso, 1997).
 The preference for taller shoots was only observed in some populations and years (Fig. S4.3).
 This could possibly be explained by variation in height of the surrounding vegetation.
 High shoots may protrude out of the vegetation and be preferred for oviposition (Küer & Fartmann, 2005).
 This effect is likely to vary with the height of the surrounding vegetation.
 M. alcon attacked plants with higher numbers of flowers in one of the study years, but not in the other.